 - Made with simple ingredients

-- Soy sauce – Use a high quality soy sauce for best flavor.
-You can use low-sodium soy sauce if you prefer, but may need to adjust seasonings.
-As mentioned below, you can also use coconut aminos for a gluten-free alternative.
+- Soy sauce – Use a high-quality soy sauce for the best flavor.
+You can use low-sodium soy sauce if you prefer, but may need to adjust seasonings accordingly.
+As mentioned below, you can also use coconut aminos or tamari for a gluten-free alternative.

 - Cornstarch – This helps create a thick and glossy sauce, just like your favorite takeout spots.

-- Mirin – This is a sweet rice wine, you can also use rice vinegar, but add a little bit more honey or brown sugar to balance out the sweetness.
+- Mirin – This is a seasoned sweet rice wine.
+You can also use rice vinegar, but add a little bit more honey or brown sugar to balance out the sweetness.

-- Sesame oil – Use high quality sesame oil for best flavor.
+- Sesame oilย โ Use high-quality sesame oil for the best flavor.

-- Ginger – Use fresh ginger for best flavor, or frozen cubes or ginger from tube for convenience.
+- Gingerย โ Use fresh ginger for the best flavor, or frozen cubes or ginger from tube for convenience.

-- Garlic – Use fresh garlic for best flavor, or frozen cubes for convenience.
+- Garlicย โ Use fresh garlic for the best flavor, or frozen cubes for convenience.

-- Oil – Use a vegetable oil that can be heated to high heat – like avocado oil or canola oil.
+- Oil – Use a vegetable oil that can be heated to high heat – like avocado oil, canola oil, or peanut oil.

 - Chicken – We’re using skinless boneless chicken thighs (just like my chicken lettuce wraps!) so they are easy and ready to trim.
 I prefer thighs as they are more flavorful and have more fat, which helps in cooking, but you could also use boneless skinless chicken breasts if you prefer.
 Be sure to add a little oil to the pan before cooking.

-- Rice – For serving use your favorite rice, you could also serve over noodles, brown rice, or cauliflower rice if you prefer.
+- Rice – Use your favorite rice for serving alongside the simple chicken teriyaki stir fry.
+White rice, brown rice, fried rice, cauliflower rice, or even with noodles.
 You can also use microwavable or frozen rice for a shortcut.

 TIP: Depending on how hot and how large your pan is, this can happen very quickly, so watch closely.